ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ## Section: VI Conclusion

-The project allowed us to deeply explore Apache Hive's capabilities and limitations within the context of big data warehousing.
-The hands-on experience has been invaluable in teaching us about the architectural considerations and performance optimizations necessary for effectively utilizing Hive in real-world data warehousing scenarios.
+The project allowed explores Apache Hive's capabilities and limitations within the context of big data warehousing and big data analysis.

 **Insights Gained:** We have come to appreciate Hive's role in big data analytics, particularly its robust handling of large-scale data analysis and its integration with the Hadoop ecosystem.